securefederatedai/openfl/openfl-workspace/tf_3dunet_brats/README.md

-# 3D U-Net for the BraTS dataset
+# TensorFlow 3D U-Net for the BraTS dataset

 This is a full example for training the Brain Tumor Segmentation 2020 ([BraTS2020](https://www.med.upenn.edu/cbica/brats2020/data.html)) with OpenFL. *Note: This is **not** the 3D U-Net model that was used in the paper and not the sharding used.
 Nevertheless, it should make a good template for how to train using OpenFL.*